-On September 1st of this year, 64,832 (BY06) summer steelhead of Tucannon River origin were on hand at LFH, at 58 fpp.
+On September 20 of this year, 56,672 (BY07) Tucannon River summer steelhead juveniles are on hand at LFH.
 The program goal is 50,000 smolts released.
-However, because inhatchery survival of endemic origin fish is unknown, up to 75,000 smolts may be released.
+However, because in-hatchery survival of endemic origin fish is unknown, up to 75,000 smolts may be released.
 If greater than 75,000 smolts are anticipated to be released, up to 25,000 fingerlings could be released into the upper Tucannon River basin in the fall before normal migration.

 Trapping of Tucannon River endemic stock adults begins in September or October at a temporary trap located in the lower Tucannon River (RM 11).
+Beginning in 2007, the temporary trap may be moved upstream near Marengo (RM 24.5).
+This is being proposed because we believe many of the wild broodstock being collected are progeny of hatchery origin fish spawning in the lower Tucannon River (near their release location).
+A trap located further upstream will likely change the time to when broodstock is collected and could have ramifications on spawn timing and rearing at LFH.
 Current survival estimates indicate that 13 spawned females should provide enough eggs to meet the smolt production goal.
 Therefore, we will collect 15 females and 21 males (natural origin) for the broodstock at the lower Tucannon Trap, with all other fish (natural, LFH hatchery stock, Tucannon River Endemic Stock) passed upstream for natural spawning.
+If the lower Tucannon Trap is moved upstream, we propose that all LFH stock fish captured be put downstream of the trap to restrict the upper portion of the basin for just wild and endemic stock origin fish.
 Some wild fish may also be collected at the TFH adult trap (RM 36) if broodstock collection in the lower river fails.
-All hatchery origin fish (LFH stock) collected at the TFH adult trap will not be passed upstream.
-Instead they will be marked and released downstream to spawn naturally.
+As in the past, all hatchery origin fish (LFH stock) collected at the TFH adult trap will not be passed upstream.
+Instead they will be marked and released downstream (or taken back downriver below Marengo if the lower trap is moved upstream) to spawn naturally.
 All endemic and wild fish captured at the TFH will be passed upstream for natural spawning.

 The number of eggs per female is around 6,100.
 Based on fecundity survival estimates, LFH typically spawns 13 females to provide 79,300 green eggs for the program.
 Spawning usually occurs in February to early April.
 Matrix spawning is employed, due to the relatively small founding population for this program.
 The intent of this protocol is to spawn two males with each female, increasing genetic diversity and helping ensure successful fertilization of eggs.
-If not enough males are ripe to achieve this goal, a 1:1 spawning matrix is employed.
+If not enough males are ripe to achieve this goal; a 1:1 spawning matrix is employed.

 After spawning, fertilized eggs are water hardened in 100-ppm iodophore.
-They are incubated in iso-incubation buckets (one fish per bucket) with upwelling water flow.
+They are incubated in down-welling iso-incubation buckets (one fish per bucket).
 After shocking, they are handpicked and weighed down in hatching baskets suspended over shallow troughs.
-After hatch and swim-up, they are introduced to feed, and transferred to intermediate raceways at around 500 fpp in June.
+After hatch and swimup, they are introduced to feed, and transferred to intermediate raceways at around 500 fpp in June.
 They are transferred again to outside raceways at roughly 200 fpp in July.
-In October, they are size-selected and split into two raceways.
+In September, they are size-selected during marking and split into two raceways.
 By sorting into two size groups, culturists can adjust growth rates to minimize size variance at release.
 Additionally, a number of non-traditional fish culture techniques are being employed on this stock to ensure release size goals are met.